Skatteetaten/vagrant-hashistack-template/dev/vagrant/conf/nomad/README.md

-# Overriding and appending nomad configuration
+# Nomad configuration

-You may add any hcl-files to this directory in order to change the configuration.
+You may add any hcl-files to this directory in order to change or override the configuration.
-Any valid configuration added to this directory will append the configuration, in lexical order.
+Any valid [nomad configuration](https://www.nomadproject.io/docs/configuration#general-parameters) added to this directory will append to the configuration, in lexical order.

-Adding a file `99-override.hcl` you will ensure it will be appended last, and 00-override.hcl will be read first.
+It means that by adding the file `00-override.hcl` will be read first and the file `99-override.hcl` you will ensure it will be read last.
-Any valid configuration from [https://www.nomadproject.io/docs/configuration#general-parameters](https://www.nomadproject.io/docs/configuration#general-parameters) will work.

 ## Example `98-template-plugin.hcl`
 ```hcl